petersonhaas/coding-samples/README.md

     Corporate Profits as Share of GDI: Share = CP / GDI * 100 -->  CP as a share of GDI under the same vintage.
     - E.g. First Annual Nominal CP as share of First Annual Nominal GDI: A1 NCP share

+## 2. Extract Revisions

+The ```Extract_Revisions.ipynb``` Jupyter notebook is designed to extract key data releases and compute revisions for various economic variables published by the National Income and Product Accounts (NIPA).
+These variables were aggregated in historical data through the Real-Time Data Set for Macroeconomists (RTDSM) maintained by the Federal Reserve Bank of Philadelphia.
+The key variables used are Gross Domestic Income (GDI), Gross Domestic Product (GDP), Corporate Profits, and GDP Deflator.

+**Vintages**: The notebook extracts revisions across multiple vintages or stages of data releases.
+These stages correspond to the different points in time at which updated data is released, reflecting revisions based on newly available data and refined methodologies:

+    - Quarterly Releases: First (Initial), Second, Third Release
+    - Annual Revisions: First (A1), Second (A2), Third Annual Revision (A3)
+    - Comprehensive Revision: First Comprehensive Revision (C1)
+    - Latest (Final) Release: Final Release

+**Workflow**: The notebook processes these different vintages by:

+    - Deflate Nominal to Real Values: Creates columns with real terms by adjusting nominal values for inflation using the GDP deflator.
+    - Extract Vintages: Extracts values for each variable from each release stage.
+    - Growth Rates: Creates columns to compute SAAR growth rates for each variable using a 4-quarter lag.
+    - Share of Final Release: Calculates share of earlier estimate relative to final release.
+    - Revisions to Levels: Computes percentage changes in levels between release stages to show how earlier estimates evolve.
+    - Revisions to Growth Rates: Calculates changes in SAAR growth rates between vintages.
+    - Corporate Profits as Share of GDI: Calculates Corporate Profits as a share of GDI for each release stage.
+    - Data Merging: Merges the data from various stages into a single DataFrame for analysis.

+**Output**: The final output is a comprehensive merged dataframe that contains data from all release stages.
+This dataframe enables detailed analysis of how GDI, GDP, and Corporate Profits have been revised over time.
+The extracted revisions can then be further used for visualizations, statistical analysis, and forecasting.

+    - Excel: merged_releases.xlsx
+    - CSV: merged_releases.csv

+This notebook provides a complete workflow for extracting, processing, and analyzing the revisions to these key economic indicators.